TheWorldOfPC/Windows11-Debloat-Privacy-Guide/README.md

 Then delete the SecHealthUI folder insider WindowsApps and every folder related to Windows Defender inside ProgramData <br>
 Now disable Windows Defender through WinAeroTweaker

+### FINALIZING

+Now since you have removed all the bloatware let's just finally delete the leftovers from C:\Program Files\WindowsApps <br>
+Take the ownership as we did above <br>
+Now delete every folder except these...

 ## You Have Successfully Debloated Windows 11!

 ## Basic Tweaking